corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/corda-services/service-injection.md

 #### Invalid pre-start dependency injection due to a post-start injectable

 This is another example of an invalid case. `MyOtherService` requires `MyService` as a pre-start dependency, but `MyService` depends on `SimpleService` after starting.
-You cannot guarantee that `MyService` will be usable by `MyOtherService` during start up since its own dependency will not have been initialized:
+You cannot guarantee that `MyService` will be usable by `MyOtherService` during startup since its own dependency will not have been initialized:

 ``` kotlin
 class SimpleService: CordaService , CordaServiceInjectable